June 12, 2017 *Adult Content*

 He continued to flatter her with his flutters before she floated on to a flower that distracted her from their dance.

 A tiny yellow bird… it comes here for the banquet of nectar served from the bright, scooping petals of bird of paradise flowers.
-From our veranda, we witness symbiotic relationships, how it all comes together so beautifully.
+From our veranda, we witness symbiotic relationships, how it all comes together so beautifully like moving art.

 And today… Today we will explore Ubud on a scooter.
 I’m scared, but I trust him.
 If I didn’t I wouldn’t ride with him.
 Ubud is known as the cultural and spiritual heart of Bali.
 It is home to rainforests, rice paddies, ancient sites, Hindu temples, and is the center for arts and Balinese dance.